 What is the Corporate Sustainability Reporting Directive (CSRD)?

-The Corporate Sustainability Reporting Directive (CSRD) is a new EU directive that will impact large and listed companies, requiring them to disclose information on how they monitor a wide range of ESG issues and their impact on our planet.
+The Corporate Sustainability Reporting Directive (CSRD) is an EU directive that impacts large companies, requiring them to disclose information on how they monitor a wide range of ESG issues and their impact on our planet.

 The primary objective of the CSRD is to foster transparency and accountability while advancing sustainable practices and investments.
 With heightened stakeholder scrutiny and expanded reporting obligations, companies are compelled to disclose a broader spectrum of ESG metrics, offering stakeholders unparalleled insight into their sustainability endeavours.